Safe-Night VLA: Seeing the Unseen via Thermal-Perceptive Vision-Language-Action Models for Safety-Critical Manipulation: INTRODUCTION

 However, expanded perception alone does not inherently prevent a neural policy from executing unsafe actions.
 A major limitation of current generative VLA policies is that they lack runtime safety guarantees and are vulnerable to unpredictable hallucinations, especially when facing optical artifacts or dynamic environments.
 Therefore, high-level semantic intent must be strictly decoupled from low-level geometric safety.
 To bridge this gap, we integrate control barrier functions (CBFs) \cite{ames2017control} as a runtime safety layer into the VLA framework.
 By bounding the VLA's output space at the control level, the CBF acts as a runtime geometric safeguard, intercepting policy hallucinations in OOD scenarios before they result in collisions.

 To address these perceptual and safety limitations, we propose {Safe-Night VLA}, an empirical multimodal manipulation framework considering safe operations.
 The main contributions of this paper are threefold: \begin{itemize} \item We introduce the Safe-Night VLA framework, which integrates LWIR thermal perception into a frozen VLM and couples it with a CBF safety filter.
-It presents a unified pipeline that grounds natural language in intrinsic thermodynamic properties while ensuring deterministic physical safety, overcoming both the perceptual blind spots and execution vulnerabilities of standard end-to-end policies. \item We design a novel physical benchmark targeting three fundamental RGB failure modes: hidden thermodynamic states, subsurface target occlusion, and cross-modal optical deception, which provides a rigorous diagnostic environment for evaluating the robustness of multimodal VLA systems. \item Through cross-modal attention ablation studies, we reveal that the policy actively grounds semantic tokens in thermal gradients rather than relying on dataset-induced spatial biases, which offers new insights into how pre-trained vision models transfer to pseudo-color thermal domains without catastrophic forgetting. \end{itemize}
+It presents a pipeline that grounds natural language in thermodynamic properties while enforcing deterministic geometric constraints, addressing both the perceptual blind spots and execution vulnerabilities of standard policies. \item We design a novel benchmark for three fundamental RGB failure modes: hidden thermodynamic states, subsurface target occlusion, and cross-modal optical deception, which provides a controlled environment for evaluating the robustness of multimodal VLA systems. \item Through cross-modal attention ablation studies, we reveal that the policy actively grounds semantic tokens in thermal gradients rather than relying on dataset-induced spatial biases, which offers new insights into how pre-trained vision models transfer to pseudo-color thermal domains without catastrophic forgetting. \end{itemize}